BAlexandros/GameOfLife/README.md

 g++ source/gameOfLife.cpp && ./a.out
 ```
 As far as I know there shouldn't be any dependency to compile and run the
 program.
+The header files required to obtain the terminal size for fullscreen
+mode might need to be changed for windows.

 #### Implementation details
 The boundaries of the grid are periodic, meaning that it loops around its
 borders.
-For example, group of living cells moving through the right border will
+For example, a group of living cells moving through the right border will
 appear coming out from the left border.
+Scanning the layout of the current grid, the next generation is evaluated by going
+from cell to cell and counting its live neighbours.
+Then the updated grid replaces
+the previous one and gets printed on the screen.
+If a stable generation is reached ( either because all cells are dead, or
+because no new ones are produced) then the simulation terminates.
+The case of a
+stable generation that includes oscillating groups does not cause termination.